garrettrayj/den/README.md

 - RSS, Atom, and JSON Feed format support
 - OPML import and export

+## Installation

+Purchase [Den on the App Store] to get both iOS and Mac versions with automatic updates.

+Or for Mac only, the [latest release](https://github.com/garrettrayj/den/releases/latest) is available for free download.

 ## Development Requirements

 1. Xcode with Command Line Tools